webscaledev/future-backend/futureApp/CONTRIBUTING.md

  - [Commit Message Guidelines](#commit)

 ## <a name="coc"></a> Code of Conduct
 Help us keep TFG-app open and inclusive.
-Please read and follow our [Code of Conduct][coc].
+Please read and follow our [Code of Conduct][CODE_OF_CONDUCT.md].

 ## <a name="question"></a> Got a Question or Problem?